 - Long-term coffee consumption decreases your risk for type 2 diabetes.4

-- Coffee drinking is associated with reduced risk of alcohol-associated pancreatitis.5
+- Coffee drinking is associated with a reduced risk of alcohol-associated pancreatitis.5

 - Coffee may serve as a preventive against liver injury.6

-- There is no association between coffee intake or alcohol intake and risk of pancreatic cancer.7
+- There is no association between coffee intake or alcohol intake and the risk of pancreatic cancer.7

-- Total coffee and total caffeine consumption does not increase the risk of rheumatoid arthritis.8
+- Total coffee and total caffeine consumption do not increase the risk of rheumatoid arthritis.8

 - Increased coffee consumption was associated with a decreased risk of invasive epithelial ovarian cancer (EOC).9